tpott/pub_musings/silentdisco2/README.md

 Reverting some of the renaming, deleting App.css, I had to `npm install react-router-dom`, and things seem to be okay again.

 My new workflow is working out of `silentdisco/` and iterating on react while running `npm run start`.
 Once that seemed okay, I'd run `npm run build && node ../node_server_v1/server.js`.
 This is working nicely, but now I want the party list to actually fetch a list of existing parties from the server.

+# Flight notes

+I was able to get the server setup to track parties.
+The build command is clearing the build/e_J14fbBluE.mp3 file.
+So I need to run `npm run build && cp src/e_J14fbBluE.mp3 build/ && node ../node_server_v1/server.js` to keep that file available.